-We caught up with the Aquila 54 Yacht at the Palm Beach Boat Show in March, fighting with weekend crowds to see why it has proved so successful – 75 orders since it was launched last year.
+We caught up with the Aquila 54 Yacht at the Palma Boat Show in May, fighting with weekend crowds to see why it has proved so successful – 75 orders in its first 12 months alone.

 Size matters in this market and the Aquila 54 is huge, even by powercat standards.
 Much of that is due to the tri-deck design, which allows the helm and skylounge to be located in the enclosed part of the upper deck while still leaving space behind it for an open aft deck with a wet bar and free-standing furniture.

 The main-deck accommodation is equally impressive.
 The aft galley and saloon are predictably large and drenched in natural light from the picture windows along both sides.

 Two sets of stairs descend from here to a pair of ensuite guest doubles, the starboard side one is slightly bigger than the port.